elringus/bootsharp/README.md

 The solution is based on two main components:

  - JavaScript library — [dotnet-runtime](https://www.npmjs.com/package/dotnet-runtime).
 Consumes compiled C# assemblies and .NET runtime WebAssembly module to provide C# interlopability layer in JavaScript.
 The library is environment-agnostic — it doesn't depend on platform-specific APIs, like browser DOM or node modules and can be consumed as CommonJS or ECMAScript module or imported via script tag in browsers.
  - NuGet C# package — [DotNetJS](https://www.nuget.org/packages/DotNetJS).
-Provides JavaScript intropability layer in C# and packs project output into single-file JavaScript library via MSBuild task.
+Provides JavaScript interoperability layer in C# and packs project output into single-file JavaScript library via MSBuild task.
 The packed library uses embeded assemblies to initialize dotnet-runtime library.
-Can optionally emit declarations and type definions to bootstrap the intropability.
+Can optionally emit declarations and type definions to bootstrap the interoperability.

 ## Quick Start